 - Presence of a slimy gel around the faucet aerator.

-- Presence of foam floating in your heater.
-Aluminum rods are susceptible to this since aluminum produces a foamy waste by-product following corrosion (2).
+- Foam floating in your heater.
+Aluminum rods are susceptible to this because aluminum produces a foamy waste by-product during corrosion (2).

 - Metallic taste in the water.

-People living in areas with hard water may need to use a water softener, however, the composition of the water softener corrodes anode rods faster.
-If you use water softeners, you’ll need to replace your sacrificial rod more often.
+People living in areas with hard water may need to use a water softener, but the water softener will also corrode anode rods faster.
+If you use water softeners, you will need to replace your sacrificial rod more often.

-Water heater anode rod replacement isn’t as hard as it sounds.
-In fact, you can do it yourself.
+Anode rod replacement isn’t as daunting as it might sound.
+In fact, you can probably do it yourself.

-The step-by-step guide below is the general way to replace an anode rod, but some steps may differ depending on your model.
-If so, please refer to your owner’s manual or visit the manufacturer’s website for specific instructions.
+Our step-by-step guide describes the basic way to replace an anode rod, but steps may differ depending on your model.
+If our guide doesn’t seem to match, refer to your owner’s manual or visit the manufacturer’s website for specific instructions.

 - A new anode rod.